Proverbs 13 – The Value of Correction

 i.
 Kidner quoted John Knox’s translation of the Latin Vulgate: Fool he ends that fool befriends.

 But to the righteous, good shall be repaid.

 a.
-Evil pursues sinners: In their very nature, sinners will purse evil.
+Evil pursues sinners: By their very nature, sinners will pursue evil.
 Yet it is also true that evil pursues sinners.
-The power of evil and the evil one desires to keep sinners in their grasp.
+The power of evil and the evil one desire to keep sinners in their grasp.

 b.
 To the righteous, good shall be repaid: The “reward” of sinners is for evil to chase after them.
 God’s righteous men and women have a much better destiny.
 Good shall be granted to them as they reap what they have sowed (Galatians 6:7).